pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

 | Scaling options for applications in Azure Kubernetes Service (AKS) | <https://docs.microsoft.com/azure/aks/concepts-scale> |
 | Security concepts for applications and clusters in Azure Kubernetes Service (AKS) | <https://docs.microsoft.com/azure/aks/concepts-security> |
 | Security hardening for AKS agent node host OS | <https://docs.microsoft.com/azure/aks/security-hardened-vm-host-image> |

+# Operationalizing Azure Kubernetes Service whiteboard design session trainer guide

+## Step 1: Review the customer case study

+- Check in with your table participants to introduce yourself as the trainer.
+- Ask, "What questions do you have about the customer case study?"
+- Briefly review the steps and time frames of the whiteboard design session.
+- Ready, set, go!
+Let the table participants begin.

+## Step 2: Design a proof of concept solution

+- Check in with your tables to ensure that they are transitioning from step to step on time.
+- Provide some feedback on their responses to the business needs and design.
+  - Try asking questions first that will lead the participants to discover the answers on their own.
+- Provide feedback for their responses to the customer's objections.
+  - Try asking questions first that will lead the participants to discover the answers on their own.

+## Step 3: Present the solution

+- Determine which table will be paired with your table before Step 3 begins.
+- For the first round, assign one table as the presenting team and the other table as the customer.
+- Have the presenting team present their solution to the customer team.
+  - Have the customer team provide one objection for the presenting team to respond to.
+  - The presentation, objections, and feedback should take no longer than 15 minutes.
+  - If needed, the trainer may also provide feedback.

+## Wrap-up

+- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

+## Preferred solution

+**Operator and developer access**

+1. **Design:** What authentication method would you recommend for access to the API server in AKS through tooling like `kubectl`?
+What impacts does your selection have on the configuration of clusters going forward?

+    **Solution:**

+   1. **Design:** If you alter the current identity model, how will you translate existing roles and cluster role bindings to the new identity model?

+      **Solution:**

+2. **Design:** Are there any considerations for Helm v3 which will impact the configuration of your cluster?

+    **Solution:**

+3. **Design:** How will you prevent developers in existing Azure AD security groups from accessing the `default` and `kube-system` namespaces?

+    **Solution:**

+**Application onboarding**

+1. **Design:** What types of compute would you recommend for applications with high IOPS requirements?
+If a future application or workload requires another type of compute how would you incorporate it into Contoso Commerce's cluster(s)?

+    **Solution:**

+2. **Design:** What IP addressing scheme would you recommend to Contoso Commerce to best balance resource usage for nodes and pods?

+    **Solution:**

+   1. **Design:** How did you accommodate future growth and cluster upgrades in your IP address scheme?

+      **Solution:**

+3. **Design:** What considerations are there for network security with pods being exposed directly to the virtual network?

+    **Solution:**

+**Node operating system**

+1. **Design:** What considerations are there to deploy AKS clusters for Contoso Commerce with Ubuntu 18.04?
+Are there material impacts to the business if they move forward with their current plan?

+    **Solution:**

+2. **Design:** Contoso Commerce will need a "go-forward" plan as new versions of Ubuntu become available.
+What approach would you recommend they take to perform rapid testing of new operating systems with support for Kubernetes and how would you implement your approach?

+    **Solution:**

+**Migration**

+1. **Design:** How will you migrate existing applications from the current cluster to a new cluster for validation?

+    **Solution:**

+2. **Design:** How will you minimize downtime for currently running workloads?

+    **Solution:**

+3. **Design:** What would you recommend to automate the execution of deployments based on the approach Contoso Commerce has used to-date?

+    **Solution:**

+**Operations and monitoring**

+1. **Design:** How will you collect and monitor cluster, node, and pod health and performance?
+Where will the logs be stored and how will they be accessed?

+    **Solution:**

+2. **Design:** What will you use to visual logs for each application team?

+    **Solution:**

+3. **Design:** How will you ensure that access to logs is read-only?

+    **Solution:**

+**Scaling**

+1. **Design:** Describe your strategy for both node and pod scaling within the cluster(s).
+What metrics will you use for scaling?
+Does your scaling configuration have any impacts on the ability to upgrade your clusters in the future?

+    **Solution:**

+2. **Design:** With a bursty application such as the e-Commerce platform, what scaling methodology will you employ to ensure that scale operations can happen as fast as possible?

+    **Solution:**